jietang/dropblox/documentation/dropblox_intro.md

 Every time you run `./client practice`, a new game will be created and your AI will be invoked to make moves.
 At the end of the allotted time, when we start official competition rounds, you'll run `./client compete`, which will enter you into these rounds.
 Don't worry about that for now, though.

 If you have any issues getting `./client practice` to work, please talk to a Dropboxer.

+### Running games locally

+The client can also be run in a local-only mode.
+Run `./client local` from your terminal.
+This should play through a full Dropblox game locally, spawning the `dropbox_ai` process as necessary.

+After the game is finished, start up `./viewer_server`.
+This program starts a simple web server for hosting the Dropblox web site locally.
+Running `./viewer` after the viewer server has been started opens the graphical Dropblox visualizer with the logs from the most recent game played.
+You can also pass in as an argument the path to a folder containing Dropblox game logs (e.g., `./viewer history/0_1234567890`).
+These logs are stored in the `history/` subdirectory (created when you first run the client) and follow the naming convention `<game id>_<timestamp>`.
+All games run locally have a game_id of 0.

+Running locally can be faster for debugging, but keep in mind that the time it takes to play a game is different when running on the server - an agent that runs to completion locally may hit the time limit when run against the server.
+Remember to run `./client practice` occasionally.

 The Rules of Dropblox
 ----